PiyushTibarewal/BattleShip/README.md

-# BattleShip
+BattleShip
-As a part of CS251-SSL course workinng on a game called BattleShip.
-Ensure that you have node,npm and mysql are installed beforehand in your pc.
+As a part of CS251-SSL course working on a game called BattleShip.
+We have used Ensure that you have node,npm and mysql are installed beforehand in your pc.
+We have used ReactJS in the frontend, NodeJS in the backend and mysql as the databse.
+Please give it a try and give your suggestions.

 Execute the following commands in mysql->
 $ CREATE DATABASE Anurag;